Green Coffee Buying Guide: Source Quality Beans for Your Roastery

 and the BW Team — Bellwether Shop Roaster

 Green coffee sourcing is the foundation of everything you roast.
-The quality of your raw beans determines the ceiling of your final product—no amount of roasting skill can fix poor green coffee.
+The quality of your raw beans determines the ceiling of your final product — no amount of roasting skill can fix poor green coffee.
 This guide covers how to find, evaluate, purchase, and manage green coffee for consistent, high-quality roasting.

 Green coffee is the raw, unroasted seed of the coffee cherry.
 After harvesting, processing, drying, and milling, green coffee is stable enough to ship worldwide and store for months.
+It's green to bluish-green in color (varies by origin and process), with a grassy, hay-like, sometimes fruity smell.
+Shelf life is 6–12 months at peak, depending on storage.
+Higher density generally indicates quality, and ideal moisture content is 10–12%.

-Major origins and flavor profiles:
+Major origins and their typical flavor profiles:

-RegionCountriesTypical Profiles
+RegionCountriesTypical profiles

 Central AmericaGuatemala, Costa Rica, HondurasBalanced, clean, chocolate, nutty